 The BT-TAR2-North CPUE indices contrast the trend in the CPUE indices from the two set net fisheries.
-The BT-TAR2-North CPUE indices declined from 1996/97 to 2002/03 and remained at a relatively low level during 2002/03-2008/09.
-The index increased in 2009/2010 and remained at about that level during 2010/11-2015/16.
-These recent indices are at a level considerably lower than the indices from 1989/90-1996/97 (with the exception of the low 1992/93 index).
+The BT-TAR2-North CPUE indices declined from 1996-97 to 2002-03 and remained at a relatively low level during 2002-03 to 2008-09.
+The index increased in 2009-10 and remained at about that level during 2010-11 to 2015-16.
+These recent indices are at a level considerably lower than the indices from 1989-90 to 1996-97 (with the exception of the low 1992-93 index).

-The BT-TAR2-North CPUE indices are considered to be predominantly comprised of a component of the blue moki stock that remains in the Gisborne-Mahia area throughout the year.
-The trawl catch is probably comprised of both immature and mature blue moki, although limited sampling of this component of the stock was conducted during the catch sampling programme.
+The BT-TAR2-North CPUE indices are considered to predominantly comprise a component of the blue moki stock that remains in the Gisborne-Mahia area throughout the year.
+The trawl catch is probably comprises both immature and mature blue moki, although limited sampling of this component of the stock was conducted during the catch sampling programme.
 The SINSWG considered that the BT-TAR2-North CPUE series potentially provides an index of abundance for the resident portion of the population, but did not provide a monitoring tool for the entire population.

 The contrasting trends in the CPUE indices (SN-MOK1 and SN-MOK3 versus BT-TAR-North) are indicative of differences in the stock dynamics (recruitment and/or exploitation) in the two components of the stock (resident and migrating).
-It was not considered feasible to amalgamate the three sets of CPUE indices to derive a composite set of abundance indices for the MOK 1&3 stock as the relative proportion of the stock biomass monitored by each CPUE series is unknown.
+It was not considered feasible to amalgamate the three sets of CPUE indices to derive a composite set of abundance indices for the MOK 1&3 stock because the relative proportion of the stock biomass monitored by each CPUE series is unknown.
 Thus, the utility of the CPUE series is limited to the monitoring each component of the stock separately.